 The purpose of this module is to introduce students to the functions of a business to enhance their business knowledge.

-Students should be able to: Discuss and apply the basic concepts and principles of the following business functions:
+Discuss and apply the basic concepts and principles of the following business functions:

 - human resources;

 - marketing;

 - finance;

 - operations;

-- supply chain;
+- · supply chain;

 - administration; and

 - public relations.

 Business Management 2A SEMESTER MODULE NQF LEVEL: 6